Goyemon/goyemon-wallet/README.md

 </p>

 <p align="center">
-  Swarm is a mobile browser that allows people to pay, save, borrow, exchange and invest with Ether and Dai stable coin without permission.
+  Swarm is a frictionless bank that allows users to borrow, lend and save money only with a few taps of a button.
 </p>

 <p align="center">